QubitPi/Antiqua/README.md

 ![GitHub workflow status badge][GitHub workflow status] [![Apache License Badge]](https://www.apache.org/licenses/LICENSE-2.0)

 The data that serves [wilhelmlang.com](https://wilhelmlang.com/).
-The data is written in YAML format, because
+They are written in YAML format, because

 1. it is machine-readable so that it can be consumed quickly in data pipelines
 2. it is human-readable and, thus, easy to modify